djbrieck/brieckspro/content/posts/velocityMicro-z87-deluxe-pc/index.md

 -
 - RGB Fan for the lower intake to add some custom LED lighting effects and at some light back to the front case in a more controllable manner

-- Upgrade to a newer Motherboard, a NVME upgrade would be a huge improvement since my current workflows if trying to do too much at once easily swamps the sata SSDs I have.
+- Upgrade to a newer Motherboard, a NVME upgrade would be a huge improvement since my current workflows if trying to do too much at once easily swamps the I/O of the sata SSDs I have.

 - Upgrade the GPU maybe someday when I really need a faster one.